VirtualPlanetaryLaboratory/vplanet/examples/README.rst

 `AtmEscKepler-36 <AtMescKepler-36>`_: The loss of a hydrogen envelope due to stellar XUV flux.
 [AtmEsc, Stellar]

-`Milankovitch <Milankovitch>`_: Earth's climate through one year, as well as ice sheet growth and retreat on long timescales due to orbital and rotational forcings.
+`EarthClimate <EarthClimate>`_: Earth's climate through one year, as well as ice sheet growth and retreat on long timescales due to orbital and rotational forcings.
 [DistOrb, DistRot, POISE]

-`O2BuildUp <O2BuildUp>`_: Production of abiotic oxygen on terrestrial worlds due to water photolyzation and hydrogen escape.
+`AbioticO2 <AbioticO2>`_: Production of abiotic oxygen on terrestrial worlds due to water photolyzation and hydrogen escape.
 [AtmEsc, Stellar]

 `VenusWaterLoss <VenusWaterLoss>`_: Water loss from Venus due to the Sun's XUV flux.
 [AtmEsc, Stellar]

 **Galactic Effects**
 ====================

-`GalHabit <GalHabit>`_: Evolution of a wide binary's orbit due to radial migration in the galaxy and perturbations from passing stars.
+`GalaxyEffects <GalaxyEffects>`_: Evolution of a wide binary's orbit due to radial migration in the galaxy and perturbations from passing stars.
 [Galhabit]

 **Interiors**
 =============